-We spent a couple of days in Hay this week, a small town at the tip of the Brecon Beacons National Park.
+We spent a couple of days in Hay, a small town at the tip of the Brecon Beacons National Park.
 After a long car journey, we checked in to our room and set off in search of hot chocolate.
 I don’t usually feel the cold all that much but for some reason, it got in my bones that day and I really needed a hot drink.

 I love the warm light shining down on these old buildings!